ubirch/ubirch-protocol-python/examples/EXAMPLES.md

   - [Verify ED25519 signed UPP](#verify-ed25519-signed-upp)

 ## From measurement to blockchain-anchored UPP
-The process needed to get a UPP to be anchored in the blockchain can be cut down into multiple steps.
+The process needed to get an UPP to be anchored in the blockchain can be cut down into multiple steps.
 For each of those steps there is an example in this directory, demonstrating how to handle them.
 There are also examples showing a full example-client implementation.

 1. [Setup](#setup)